New Sovietskiy Lakhta class Large Air Cushion Landing Craft:

 - Chaff Launcher (2): Located on the superstructure of the ship, they are designed to confuse incoming missiles.
 Both launchers must be operational for the full effects.
 Reduce effects of launchers by 50% per launcher not used or disabled.
 Rifts Earth decoys systems are assumed to not operate on Phase World missiles due to technological difference.
 Reduce effects by 20% against smart missiles (Add +20% to rolls for smart missiles.)

 Maximum Effective Range: Laser Cannons: Maximum Effective Range: 4,000 feet (1,220 meters).
-Short Range Missiles: As per short range missile type (Go to Revised bomb and missile table).
+Short Range Missiles: As per short range missile type (See revised bomb and missile tables for details.)

 Mega Damage: Laser Cannons: 1D6x10 MD for four shot burst.
-Short Range Missiles: As per short range missile type (Usually fragmentation) (Go to Revised bomb and missile table).
+Short Range Missiles: As per short range missile type (Usually fragmentation) (See revised bomb and missile tables for details.)

 Payload: Laser Cannons: Effectively unlimited.
 Short Range Missiles: 32 short range missiles per mount.

-Mega-Damage: As per long or medium range missile type (Go to Revised bomb and missile table).
+Mega-Damage: As per long or medium range missile type (See revised bomb and missile tables for details.)

-Rate of Fire: One at a time or in volley of 2, 4, or 16 per melee and can be fired at multiple targets at the same time.
+Rate of Fire: Can fire missiles one at a time or in volleys of two (2), four (4), or sixteen (16) missiles per melee and can be fired at multiple targets at the same time.